Posts Tagged ‘Mars Lasar’

 Interview with Mars Lasar;

-John P. Olsen : Your lifelong career as a musician has already been marked with many outstanding achievements over the years Mars.
+John P. Olsen: Your lifelong career as a musician has already been marked with many outstanding achievements over the years Mars.
 There are also many moments of media exposure on television and film.
 Could you tell us some of the programs your music has been aired on past and present?

-Mars Lasar : I have had my work played on many well known shows like: 24, Medium, American Idol, America’s Most Wanted, Oprah Winfrey, these are just to name a few.
+Mars Lasar: I have had my work played on many well known shows like: 24, Medium, American Idol, America’s Most Wanted, Oprah Winfrey, these are just to name a few.
 I have been providing music for film and television for over 25 years.

-John : What are some of the greatest moments in your career on a professional level, and could you tell us about the events that were occurring during the single greatest moment to date in your career as a professional musician?
+John: What are some of the greatest moments in your career on a professional level, and could you tell us about the events that were occurring during the single greatest moment to date in your career as a professional musician?

-Mars : I must say I’ve had some rather unusual adventures.
+Mars: I must say I’ve had some rather unusual adventures.
 Being a composer/artist and sound designer with a very large sound library, I was asked to compose all kinds of things from making an orchestra with wildlife sounds to creating hit song productions for the artist Seal.
 I sat in Abbey Road Studios and spoke music and technology with Alan Parsons, had a cup of tea with Kate Bush, worked with Herbie Hancock and his production team on cutting edge music, wrote video-game music for Sega and Sony Play Station with Keith Emerson from Emerson, Lake and Palmer.

 I appeared on the Queen Mary and joined astronaut Buzz Aldrin on topics of energy conservation for Earth Day International, I played synthesizers on street corners dressed in a space suit, assembled an audio rainforest in a dome-shaped butterfly sanctuary in the city, opened for Mike Oldfield on his Tubular Bells tour, traveled to Latvia to represent Russia in the Eurovision contest for which I wrote only the music, the lyrics were in Russian (artist Tatu), I took a shotgun microphone and recorder into the Australian outback and recorded frogs and used them for percussion instruments in my albums, I sampled orchestras that walked out after they found out we were sampling them (in the 80′s), I recorded choirs in France who hid the one that was out of tune.
 So you see, music and technology led me to many interesting adventures.

-John : Recently when Cadence and I had our interview together, I asked if making her first individual CD / DVD release of Save The World was easier than she thought it would be.
-I wanted to ask if having the tables turned by helping Cadence with her release was what you were expecting, and were there any memorable moments during the album production?
+Mars Lasar new age albumJohn: Recently when I had an interview with another artist, I asked if making her first individual CD/DVD release of Save The World was easier than she thought it would be.
+I wanted to ask if having the tables turned by helping the artist with her release was what you were expecting, and were there any memorable moments during the album production?

-Mars : Save The World was probably the most work I’ve ever done with multiple vocals.
+Mars: Save The World was probably the most work I’ve ever done with multiple vocals.
 It was like making a king size quilt with silk and a needle.
 The stitching involved was never ending and required almost surgical accuracy.

-I’ve always been fascinated with the technique of multiple layered vocals, even back when we were using analog tape in the late 80′s.
-During my years of music production I used this technique wherever possible, but with Cadence being a choir singer and theory whiz, I was really able to push her to the limit.
+I’ve always been fascinated with the technique of multiple layered vocals, even back when we were using analog tape in the late 80’s.
+During my years of music production I used this technique wherever possible, but with she being a choir singer and theory whiz, I was really able to push her to the limit.

 It was an exhausting 1 year production but well worth the end result.
 Sometimes the production focus became so intense we just had to break out in laughter during vocal takes, and sometimes in tears.
-Cadence is a multi-talented artist that often makes appearances on my new releases.
+She is a multi-talented artist that often makes appearances on my new releases.
 I’m sure you’ll be hearing more from her in the near future.

-John : You have produced 2 nature inspired projects related to America’s National Parks.
+John: You have produced 2 nature inspired projects related to America’s National Parks.
 Olympic National Park was your first album, and Yosemite: Valley of the Giants your second.
 I heard through the grapevine you have just completed another nature inspired project.
 Is this right Mars, and could you provide some details about your latest National Park project ?

-Mars : Yes, I finished another nature CD dedicated to the Four Corners.
+Mars: Yes, I finished another nature CD dedicated to the Four Corners.
 This one has plenty of Native American Indian influences.
 It depicts the vastness of the desert and surrounding canyons, with titles like: Hovenweep, Dead Horse Point, Canyon Lands and White Buffalo Woman.
 The CD is called Grand Circle and should be coming out late 2009.

-John : In working alongside other respected musicians like yourself, including Hans Zimmer in the Days of Thunder Soundtrack, the musician Seal on the album titled Seal, and Herbie Hancock on the Dis Is Da Drum album among the many others.
+John: In working alongside other respected musicians like yourself, including Hans Zimmer in the Days of Thunder Soundtrack, the musician Seal on the album titled Seal, and Herbie Hancock on the Dis Is Da Drum album among the many others.
 What is it like to work with other great artists like yourself, and were there any memorable moments you would like to share with us?

-Mars : There is a deep respect when collaborating with artists and producers that are just as into the skill-set as you are.
+Mars: There is a deep respect when collaborating with artists and producers that are just as into the skill-set as you are.
 When collaborating in this manner, you’re looking for a perfect talent match for the customization of the end task, or the “brief”.
 Sometimes the music comes easy, and other times not so.
 Every artist I have worked with have their own unique eccentricities, and they change according to what is going on in their lives at that time musically and personally.
 It’s a detailed puzzle.
 Even the simplest songs can take forever to accomplish.

-John : From 1998 to 2001 you released the following albums: Sapphire Dreams, 11.02, When Worlds Collide, Karma, and Star Is Born, among others In addition you have produced a number of series projects like the Mind Scape series and Baby Escapes.
+John: From 1998 to 2001 you released the following albums: Sapphire Dreams, 11.02, When Worlds Collide, Karma, and Star Is Born, among others In addition you have produced a number of series projects like the Mind Scape series and Baby Escapes.
 Was 1998 to 2001 the busiest period in your career, or was there another point in time where producing music was in the forefront?
 Is there a reason you were so creative during the time period?

-Mars : From the time I discovered music at 11 to now, I’ve been busy making my own versions of what I call “emotional mathematics”, evoking an emotion from music particularly with the latest technology was my thing.
+Mars: From the time I discovered music at 11 to now, I’ve been busy making my own versions of what I call “emotional mathematics”, evoking an emotion from music particularly with the latest technology was my thing.
 There has never been a dull moment.
 I just follow my art where it takes me.

 The key was How do to make money from my art, so I can continue doing it?
 Being a composer means you must diversify your talents to survive, and that information varies on so many things that can happen in the industry at the time, which can actually take you off-course for years.
 I found that once I had the talent, distribution, audience and experience to release multiple works, there was no stopping me.

-John : The Eleventh Hour was a successful album.
+John: The Eleventh Hour was a successful album.
 Could you tell the events surrounding The Eleventh Hour time period?

-Mars : The only way to explain The Eleventh Hour success was the timing in the environment at the time.
-Many people were talking about cell-phones frying their brains, they were big and cumbersome in the early 90′s.
+Mars: The only way to explain The Eleventh Hour success was the timing in the environment at the time.
+Many people were talking about cell-phones frying their brains, they were big and cumbersome in the early 90’s.
 My song from the cd Cellular City with all its phone noises and technology driven Jazz seemed to hit that chord.
 Next thing you know it’s playing on heavy rotation on American radio.
 I went all out on that CD to show my true talents as a composer and sound designer.

-John : I recently wrote a album review of your At The End Of The Day album, and I found it a nice fusion of Jazz and New Age, noting the fact that many of your albums are a fusion of genres.
+John: I recently wrote a album review of your At The End Of The Day album, and I found it a nice fusion of Jazz and New Age, noting the fact that many of your albums are a fusion of genres.
 Do you think this is why your music is so popular, and do you purposely blend genres, or does this just happen naturally for you when creating an album?

-Mars : My curiosity for music and art never ceases.
+Mars: My curiosity for music and art never ceases.
 It’s the never-ending exploration.
 For me it’s all about expressing yourself in as many ways as possible and sharing your discoveries with the world.
 I never wanted to be pigeonholed into the one genre, I just have way too much to express.
 Because of this my fan base is very broad.
 From mediation to industrial electronic to jazz.
 This is also why I like writing for film and TV.

-John : Earlier in life you worked 8 years for Fairlight Instruments developing innovative multi-track synthesizer sequencers.
+John: Earlier in life you worked 8 years for Fairlight Instruments developing innovative multi-track synthesizer sequencers.
 Could you tell us about the products you developed and the events you were involved with during your early years?

-Mars : Back in the early 1980′s I was heavily into “concrete music”.
+Mars: Back in the early 1980’s I was heavily into “concrete music”.
 This was very abstract and non-eventful music, but the techniques were interesting to me.
 I would put a blank cassette tape into my shortwave radio tuner, press record and pause, look for a neat sound on shortwave (lots of squelching to choose from), hold a stopwatch and together I would release pause and start the stopwatch for one second then press the pause again.
 Then I would look for the next shortwave sound and repeat.
 In doing this you could make crude but interesting rhythmic patterns and tones.
 Essentially I was sampling audio and playing it back.
 At 18 with my knowledge of sampling and classical training on the piano I fell into the lap of Fairlight Computers.
 The first music computer based production tool in the music business.

 I worked day and night with the R&D team, explaining the intricacies of music and making the first music sequencer “Page R”, it was the shortwave concept but to the next level.
 I helped to built the massive sound library that came with the machine, packaged in a cardboard-box the size of a large refrigerator.
 I quickly became very knowledgeable on the computer and traveled the world demonstrating the Fairlight at trade shows, and personal demonstrations to: Duran Duran, The Divinals, Captain and Tennille, Mike Oldfield, Herbie Hancock, Hans Zimmer, Alan Parsons, BBC, Kate Bush and plenty more.